PROGRAM

 Spiritual Formation

 Examine how the Christian faith is developed in the life of a person intellectually, emotionally, and behaviorally through spiritual disciplines, prayer, and the biblical nature of calling, ministry, and character.
 The focus will be on discipleship and spiritual formation both personally and within the context of the local church.
 Discuss the importance of knowing God for spiritual growth and emotional well-being as well as effective ministry to hurting people.
-Personal assignments and soul projects will be assigned for the purpose of integrating the material into one’s life.
+Personal assignments will be given for the purpose of integrating the material into one’s life.

 Christian Leadership and Ethics